SW Barton St Layover Repaving

 Information chart that shows project status

-You can sign up for email updates and also visit this webpage, where we will regularly share news of the project, including but not limited to:
+If you want to receive news of our future meetings and the status of our project, sign up for email updates and also visit this webpage, where we will regularly share news of the project, including but not limited to:

 • Bus stop relocation areas